Aviation Scholarship

 Eligibility Requirements

-3. Must not have been charged or convicted of any misdemeanors or felonies.
+• Must not have been charged or convicted of any misdemeanors or felonies

-4. Must be able to read, write, and speak English to FAA standards.
+• Must read, write and speak English to FAA standards

 Application Start Date